sebaslogen/resaca/README.md

   <summary>What happens when a Composable is disposed?</summary>

 When a Composable is disposed of, we don't know for sure if it will return again later.
-So at the moment of disposal, we mark in our container the associated object to be disposed of after a small delay (currently 5 seconds).
-During the span of time of this delay, a few things can happen:
+So at the moment of disposal, we mark in our container the associated object to be disposed of after the next frame when the Activity is resumed.
+During the span of time of this next frame, a few things can happen:

-- The Composable is not part of the composition anymore after the delay and then the associated object is disposed of. 🚮
+- The Composable is not part of the composition anymore after the next frame and the associated object is disposed of. 🚮
-- The LifecycleOwner of the disposed Composable (i.e. the navigation destination where the Composable lived) is paused (e.g. screen went to background) before the delay finishes.
+- The LifecycleOwner of the disposed Composable (i.e. the navigation destination where the Composable lived) is paused (e.g. screen went to background) before the next frame happened.
 Then the disposal of the scoped object is canceled, but the object is still marked for disposal at a later stage.
     - This can happen when the application goes through a configuration change and the container Activity is recreated.
     - Also when the Composable is part of a Fragment that has been pushed to the backstack.
     - And also when the Composable is part of a Compose Navigation destination that has been pushed to the backstack.
-- When the LifecycleOwner of the disposed Composable is resumed (e.g. Fragment comes back to foreground), then the disposal of the associated object is scheduled again to happen after a small delay.
+- When the LifecycleOwner of the disposed Composable is resumed (e.g. Fragment comes back to foreground), then the disposal of the associated object is scheduled again to happen after the next frame when the Activity is resumed.
 At this point two things can happen:
-    - The Composable becomes part of the composition again and the `rememberScoped`/`viewModelScoped` function restores the associated object while also canceling any pending delayed disposal. 🎉
+    - The Composable becomes part of the composition again and the `rememberScoped`/`viewModelScoped` function restores the associated object while also cancelling any pending disposal in the next frame when the Activity is resumed. 🎉
-    - The Composable is not part of the composition anymore after the delay and then the associated object is disposed of. 🚮
+    - The Composable is not part of the composition anymore after the next frame and then the associated object is disposed of. 🚮

 > **Note**: